AlexCue987/talking-the-talk/konkurrensy/flaky-tests-because-mockkStatic/README.md

 This is slow and inefficient.
 <br />
 <br />
-In many cases there are faster ways to reproduce, which work right away, 100% of the time.
+In many cases there are faster ways to reproduce race conditions, which consistently work right away.
 Let's have a look at two examples.

+## Reproduce